Truro: Administrative history

 Truro was an ancient borough.
 It is unclear when it first became a borough; its earliest known charter was issued around 1166 by Reginald de Dunstanville, Earl of Cornwall.
 (Note: The charter from Reginald is not dated, but later authorities have deduced from the names of the charter's witnesses that it must have been issued around 1166.)
-From 1295 the town also formed the Truro parliamentary borough (constituency).
+From 1295, the town also formed the Truro parliamentary borough.
+(Note: Now known as a parliamentary constituency.)
 The borough was formally incorporated under a subsequent charter from Elizabeth I in 1589, establishing a governing body led by a mayor.

 The borough boundary initially covered the parish of Truro St Mary and parts of the neighbouring parishes of St Clement and Kenwyn, including Kenwyn village.
-In 1832 the constituency was enlarged to take in additional areas from both St Clement and Kenwyn parishes.
-The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
+In 1832, the constituency was enlarged to take in additional areas from both St Clement and Kenwyn parishes.
+The borough was reformed to become a municipal borough in 1836, under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 The municipal boundaries were enlarged to match the constituency as part of the same reforms.
 The 1836 reforms also gave Truro responsibility for policing in the borough, leading to the creation of the Truro Borough Police, renamed Truro City Police in 1877.
 The force was merged into Cornwall County Constabulary in 1921.

 The Diocese of Truro was established in 1876.
 The borough council then petitioned Queen Victoria to grant city status to Truro, which was granted by letters patent dated 28 August 1877.
 The borough boundaries were enlarged again in 1934, taking in areas east and west of the city.

 The borough of Truro was abolished in 1974 under the Local Government Act 1972, when the area became part of the Carrick district.
 A successor parish called Truro was created at the same time, covering the area of the abolished borough.
 The city status previously held by the borough was transferred to the new parish of Truro, allowing the parish council to take the name Truro City Council.

 Carrick district was abolished in 2009.
 Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.